danbeggan/rec-api/README.md

 **Recipes controller**

-I felt it didn't make sense to nest the recipes endpoint in the categories like /api/v1/categories/:id/recipes because its not possible to get the recipes from the MealDB API via the recipe id, only the name.
+I felt it didn't make sense to nest the recipes endpoints in the categories like /api/v1/categories/:id/recipes because its not possible to get the recipes from the MealDB API via the category id, only the category name.
 I could have made 2 calls to the API, the first to get the category name by calling the categories endpoint and filtering by the :id to get the name and then getting the recipes using the name and returning that, however, I felt that was overcomplicating things.
-I decided category_name could be a param in the recipes and endpoint and it would require just one call to the MealDB API.
+I decided category_name could be a param in the recipes index endpoint and it would require just one call to the MealDB API.

+For the recipes show endpoint I created a seperate view in the RecipeBlueprint which would include the additional fields that are not available in the index method.
+I decided to concatonate the measure and ingredient name fields into an ingredients array in this view.
+I also added an error message when a user tried to list the recipes for a category that didn't exist as I felt this was more helpful that just returning an empty list.